Quicklinks

 How Do Anti-Acne Face Washes Work?

-Medicated cleansers and face washes_edited_ tend to have an ingredient called salicylic acid in them.
+Medicated cleansers and face washes tend to have an ingredient called salicylic acid in them.
 This ingredient helps to clear away dead skin cells from the top layer of your face, while also soothing inflammation and redness.
 This reduces the appearance of pimples.
 Of course, this cannot be applied to dry skin because it only shows results if your skin has been washed with water first.

 Another ingredient in anti-acne face washes is benzoyl peroxide, which works by killing acne-causing bacteria and exfoliating the skin.
 This also helps clean excess sebum, thereby making your skin less oily and making it a less-than-optimal environment for acne-causing bacteria.